 WebSocket is a modern web protocol that enables you to develop apps with real-time, bi-directional, full-duplex communication between a client and a server.
 This two-way communication happens over a single, persistent channel and helps reduce client/server interactions.

-Thanks to a continuous stream of data packets in both directions, WebSockets offer an alternative low-latency communication channel and provide benefits such as:
+Thanks to a continuous stream of data packets in both directions, WebSocket app offers an alternative low-latency communication channel and provides benefits such as:

 - Real-time data transfers — You can send and receive data in real time, enabling your apps to push updates and notifications to users instantly.